 After the short run of the salami muffler, they changed to the second muffler which is the shape that we see today.
 The R69 had a muffler identical in shape to the R50 – R60.
 These were replaced in late 1960 with the 100mm silencers from the R69S.
 The R69 was unique in that it also used a third muffler in the crossover between the exhaust pipes.
 Read more about it here.
 The singles used the same basic muffler, but the mounting was different.
 In about 1963, BMW stopped having the contractor grind off the welds.
 We called those early mufflers “seamless” but it was only because we couldn’t “see” the seams.
 After that, all mufflers had visible seams.
-I would love to get some anecdotal evidence of exactly when the seams appeared.
 This second muffler was continued all through the /2 production and used on the R50/2, R50US, R60/2, R60US and the R27.

 In 1961, BMW introduced the series that they called the /2 series.
-Some confusion exists because the /2 designation has been extended backwards to include all models with Earles forks and the last two years (68-69) of the series with telescopic forks.
+Some confusion exists because the /2 designation has been extended backward, by owner/riders to include all models with Earles forks and the last two years (68-69) of the series with telescopic forks.
 They are known as R50US, R60US and R69US

 The actual /2 series, in 1961, offered a new model, the sport 500 cc model called the R50S.
 The 600 cc model R69 had the “S” added as a suffix.
 It became the R69S.
 These two models got a slightly different muffler.
 It was best recognized by the larger outlet.
 It was slightly louder with a throatier sound.

-The outlet of the (left) sport models is larger than the (right) touring models
+The outlet of the (left) sports models is larger than the (right) touring models

 Measurements of the two types of muffler.